adzialocha/splitter-orchester/README.md

 ### Vercel

 1. Run `npm run vercel` to initialize and deploy the project, you can alternatively do this through the Vercel web dashboard.
-2. Make sure to insert all [*Environment variables*](https://vercel.com/docs/environment-variables) from `.env` also in Vercel.
-3. After setup you can run the following (optional) commands for deployment:
+2. After setup you can run the following (optional) commands for deployment:

     ```bash
     # Deploy page on Vercel (optional)